kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ## Prior-knowledge KEMTLS

-Given the added number of round-trips of KEMTLS compared to the TLS 1.3, the KEMTLS handshake can be improved by the usage of pre-distributed KEM authentication keys to achieve explicit authentication and full downgrade resilience as early as possible.
+Given the added number of round-trips of KEM-based auth compared to the TLS 1.3, the handshake can be improved by the usage of pre-distributed KEM authentication keys to achieve explicit authentication and full downgrade resilience as early as possible.
 A peer's long-term KEM authentication key can be cached in advance, as well.